joaompinto/charstyle/docs/examples/basic.md

 # Basic Examples

-This page provides basic examples of using Charstyle for styling terminal text.
+This page provides basic examples of using charstyle for styling terminal text.

 ## Basic Text Coloring